hyperionix/docs/content/guide/package-1.md

   ]]
 }
 ```
+You will notice this hook defines:
+* A name that can be referenced later.
+* A target function symbol.
+Specifically this hook targets `NtDeleteFile` in `ntdll.dll`.
+* Full function decleration so the hook knows which function arguments to get and what to return.

-So here we are.
-We have declared a function we want to intercept and its arguments.
-Verify the package with `hdk` utility
+We have now declared a function we want to intercept and its arguments.
+Next we will verify the package with `hdk` utility:
 ```bat
 .\bin\hdk --verify MyNtDeleteFile
 ```
 ```
 Verify package MyNtDeleteFile...
 OK
 ```
-## Writing Probe package
+## Writing probe package
-[Probe packages](pages/probe-details) are describe logic built on the top of Hook packages.
+Our first [probe package](pages/probe-details) will define logic built on the top of the hook package we just defined.
+It will print a message for every file deletion function the hook catches.

+Create a file for the probe definition and edit it.
 ```bat
 mkdir ".\packages\my\probes\File Delete\"
 code ".\packages\my\probes\File Delete\File Delete.lua"
 ```
-Paste the following snippet.
+Paste and save the following snippet.
 ```lua
 Probe {
   name = "File Delete",